 Where can I find a list of all past NBCC award winners and finalists?

-The NBCC has created an online archive that will include all past winners and finalists.
+The NBCC has created an online archive that includes all past winners and finalists.

 Do you only give awards to books by US authors?